jtmelton/appsensor/sample-apps/DemoSetup.md

 3. **Install MySQL**

-  - follow OS-specific install process (this demo assumes localhost)
+  - follow OS-specific install process (this demo assumes localhost, [Problems have been noted](https://github.com/jtmelton/appsensor/issues/87) with MySQL 8.x but MySQL 5.7.x should work fine)

 4. **Load Data into MySQL**